okoyea/wordalator/README.md

 Addition:
 ```
-wordalate('What is 10 plus 2?') returns 12
+Wordalate.parse 'What is 10 plus 2?' returns 12
-wordalate('What is 10 added to 2?') returns 12
+Wordalate.parse 'What is 10 added to 2?' returns 12
 ```
 Subtraction:
 ```
-wordalate('What is 10 minus 2?') returns 8
+Wordalate.parse 'What is 10 minus 2?' returns 8
 ```
 Division:
 ```
-wordalate('What is 10 divided by 2?') returns 5
+Wordalate.parse 'What is 10 divided by 2?' returns 5
 ```
 Multiplication:
 ```
-wordalate('What is 10 times 2?') returns 20
+Wordalate.parse 'What is 10 times 2?' returns 20
-wordalate('What is 10 multiplied by 2?') returns 20
+Wordalate.parse 'What is 10 multiplied by 2?' returns 20
 ```
 Exponents:
 ```
-wordalate('What is 10 to the power or 2?') returns 100
+Wordalate.parse 'What is 10 to the power or 2?' returns 100
-wordalate('What is 10 raised to the power of 2?') returns 5
+Wordalate.parse 'What is 10 raised to the power of 2?' returns 5
 ```
 Multiple operators:
 ```
-wordalate('What is 4 plus 10 divided by 2?') returns 7
+Wordalate.parse 'What is 4 plus 10 divided by 2?' returns 7
-wordalate('What is 4 plus 10 plus 5 divided by 2?') returns 9.5
+Wordalate.parse 'What is 4 plus 10 plus 5 divided by 2?' returns 9.5
 ```
 Multiple Sentences:
 ```
-wordalate('What is 10 divided by 2?', 'What is 4 plus 10 divided by 2?','What is 4 to the 2nd power?') returns [5, 7, 16]
+Wordalate.parse 'What is 10 divided by 2?', 'What is 4 plus 10 divided by 2?','What is 4 to the 2nd power?' returns [5, 7, 16]
 ```
 ## Contributing